Aavtic/LivelyRandomWallpaper/README.md

 # LivelyRandomWallpaper
-A simple Rust program that you can add to your windows startup for random Wallpapers
+## simple Rust program that will change the wallpaper and shutdown your computer.
+#  By this method you can get a random wallpaper everytime you login to your account on windows.
+#The good thing about this approach of random wallpaper during startup is you don't have to add any startup programs.
+#that will slow your computer